 She added, noting that she'd be there for her daughters "no matter what": "Alexa told me that she's no longer doing porn and only made a few movies last year.
 She thought she could make a few movies under an assumed name, get her nose and boobs redone, and nobody would ever recognize her.
 She's wrong.
 She now realizes this will follow her for the rest of her life thanks to the Internet."

-And other kids among the Housewives have had their share of screw-ups that have been discussed on their moms' shows.
+Meanwhile, other Housewives kids have had their share of issues and run-ins with the law that have been discussed on their moms' shows.

 On The Real Housewives of Miami, Alexia Echevarria's son Frankie was seriously injured in a car accident in 2011 and then son Peter was arrested in 2012 for assaulting a homeless man, and again in 2013 for marijuana possession.